-- (a) City Attorney.
-The City Attorney shall nominate subject to council confirmation by a majority vote independent legal counsel to serve as the Ethics Compliance Officer for the city. - (b) Ethics Compliance Officer.
+(a) City Attorney.
+The City Attorney shall nominate subject to council confirmation by a majority vote independent legal counsel, who does not otherwise represent the City, to

+- (b) Ethics Compliance Officer.
 The Ethics Compliance Officer shall: - (1) receive and promptly transmit to the Ethics Commission complaints and responses filed with the City Secretary; - (2) investigate, marshal, and present to the Ethics Commission the evidence bearing upon a complaint; - (3) act as legal counsel to the Ethics Commission; - (4) issue advisory opinions to city officers and employees about the requirements imposed by the ethics laws; and - (5) work with the City Secretary in the training and education of city officers and employees with respect to their ethical responsibilities; - (6) review complaints for legal sufficiency; - (7) recommend acceptance or rejection of complaint within sixty (60) days of date made to the Ethics Commission; and - (8) request additional information from complainant as needed. - (c) Exculpatory Evidence.
 The Ethics Compliance Officer shall disclose to the Ethics Commission and provide to the person charged with violating the ethics law evidence known to the Ethics Compliance Officer tending to negate guilt or mitigate the seriousness of the offense.